AIMAGU/sipax/README.md

 ### Install

-Clone master ini
+Clone master

 ```
 git clone https://github.com/AIMAGU/sipax.git
 ```

 ### Demo
-You can see a [demonstration here](http://sipax.co) on usage of these widgets with documentation and examples.
+You can see a [demonstration here](http://web.sipax.co) on usage of these widgets with documentation and examples.

 ## Pengaturan